Eat & Drink

 Both sides of the Dotonbori River are filled with eating and drinking establishments.
 Walk the promenade to find the famous Kani Douraku restaurant, which prominently displays an enormous crab above its entrance.
 Open-air ramen stands are scattered throughout the area, filling the air with a appetite-whetting aroma.
 If you continue towards Shinsaibashi , you'll find a range of bars and drinking establishments.

 Dotonbori after dark

 Dotonbori is best explored in the evening, when the lights are bright and the people are merry.
-For a light meal, be sure to try Osaka's famous okonomiyaki—or savory pancake—and takoyaki, the fried balls stuffed with octopus.
+For a light meal, be sure to try Osaka's famous okonomiyaki—or savory pancake—and takoyaki, cooked batter-balls stuffed with octopus.
 Consider heading to an izakaya for a more leisurely dining and drinking experience, or party all night at one of the nearby clubs.

 Walk further south to Namba to find Hozenji Temple , and a plethora of dining options in Ura Namba .
 Walk east to Amerikamura for further eating and party options.
 Expect to spend an entire evening exploring the area.

 * The information on this page may be subject to change due to COVID-19.